 - A better ROI

-By means of a good performance management system.
+By using a continuous performance management process.

-Remember, performance management can ultimately lead to:
+Remember, performance management needs to lead to:

 - A boost in productivity